HermesPlatform/hermes-session-broker/README.md

-# hermes-core
+# Hermes Session Broker
-The core of Hermes: contains user management, peer to peer matchmaking and data harvesting logic.
+The core of Hermes: contains user management, acting as a broker between parties, to distribute sessions and data harvesting logic.